 In May 2015 we kicked off a campaign focusing on first year apprentices and their employers who work in the following industries:

 - pastry chefs

-Many apprentices are young workers who can be more vulnerable to exploitation and less aware of their workplace rights.
+Many apprentices are young workers can be more vulnerable to exploitation and less aware of their workplace rights.

 What are we doing about it?